-General Information Concerning the Board of Directors.
-The Board of Directors of eMagin is classified into three classes: Class A, Class B and Class C. Each Class A director will hold office until the 2005 Annual Meeting of our stockholders.
-Currently, Mr. Gary Jones and Mr. Jack Rivkin are the Class A directors.
-Each Class B director will hold office until the 2006 Annual Meeting.
-Mr. Paul Cronson and Admiral Thomas Paulsen are Class B directors.
-Class C directors will hold office until the 2007 Annual Meeting.
-Currently, Mr. Claude Charles, Dr. Jill Wittels and Dr. Jacob Goldman are the Class C directors.
-In each case, each director will hold office until his successor is duly elected or appointed and qualified in the manner provided in eMagin's Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws, or as otherwise provided by applicable law.
+General Information Concerning the Board of Directors

+The Board of Directors of eMagin is classified into three classes: Class A, Class B and Class C. Each Class A director will hold office until the 2008 Annual Meeting of our stockholders.
+Currently, Gary Jones and Irwin Engelman are the Class A directors.
+Paul Cronson, Admiral Thomas Paulsen, and General Stephen Seay are Class B directors and will hold office until the 2006 Annual Meeting.
+Currently, Claude Charles, Dr. Jill Wittels and Dr. Jacob Goldman are the Class C directors and will hold office until the 2007 Annual Meeting.
+In each case, each director will hold office until his successor is duly elected or appointed and qualified in the manner provided in our Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws, or as otherwise provided by applicable law.